 We screened 4,649 abstracts and assessed 273 full-text articles for inclusion (Appendix A Figure 1).
-After screening the full-text articles, we included 39 studies (in 63 articles) in our systematic review.^{99, 102-156} The full list of included studies and their ancillary articles are available in Appendix C. The list of excluded studies (with reasons for exclusion) are available in Appendix D. The most common reasons that studies were not included were that they did not contain relevant outcomes to the review, were conducted in settings not relevant to primary care, and employed an active intervention as the comparison intervention versus standard control.
+After screening the full-text articles, we included 39 studies (in 63 articles) in our systematic review. ^{102, 105-159} The full list of included studies and their ancillary articles are available in Appendix C. The list of excluded studies (with reasons for exclusion) are available in Appendix D. The most common reasons that studies were not included were that they did not contain relevant outcomes to the review, were conducted in settings not relevant to primary care, or employed an active intervention as the comparison intervention rather than usual care, no treatment, or attention control conditions.